rackerlabs/technical-blog/_posts/2018-06-18-introduction-to-apache-cassandra.md

 does not impact the entire database system.

 Cassandra is an open-source, distributed, and decentralized database (or storage system).
-It is used for managing very large amounts of structured data spread across the world.
+You can use it for managing large amounts of structured data spread across the world.
 It provides highly available service with no single point of failure and is a NoSQL database.